Kevin Durant, Stephen Curry lead Warriors to NBA title | Taiwan News

 The Warriors won in 2015 before the Cavs made their historic comeback last year.
 Then it was Golden State's time again, with Durant as the prized addition.

-Green had sat out this very game a year ago, suspended because of flagrant foul point accumulation after he swiped at James' groin in Game 4.
-He had 10 points, 12 rebounds and five assists in the clincher.
+Green had sat out this very game a year ago, suspended because of flagrant foul point accumulation.
+He had 10 points, 12 rebounds and five assists in this clincher.

-"I had a letdown last year," Green said.
-"If KD was the consolation prize to lose, thanks for that loss, and we're champs this year."

 With a much-improved bench led by Iguodala, JaVale McGee, Shaun Livingston and West, that "Strength In Numbers" slogan that has become such a staple the past two seasons shined all season long, from Durant's 19-game absence late in the regular season with a left knee injury to assistant coach Mike Brown stepping in for 11 postseason games to lead the way while Steve Kerr was ailing.